jacomyal/sigma.js/packages/website/docs/advanced/renderers.md

 Additionally, sigma.js offers helpers to compose programs, making it easier to combine different functionalities.

+## Picking

+To detect collision between a given point (the mouse position, or where a touch event occurred for instance) and nodes and edges, we use a technic called **[picking](https://webglfundamentals.org/webgl/lessons/webgl-picking.html)**.

+Basically, we draw two images: One that the users see, with proper nodes and edges colors, antialiasing etc...
+And another one, where each item is drawn with a unique color.
+To know which item is at a given position, we look at the color of the corresponding pixel in the "picking image", and if it has a color, we get which item has this unique color.

+Each program must provide code to render on both the normal image and the picking image.
+For this, we use a "preprocessor" called `PICKING_MODE`.
+When the program is used to generate the normal image, `PICKING_MODE` is `false`, while it's `true` for picking.
+Please read the existing programs to have a better idea on how to use that.

 ## Existing programs

 Sigma.js comes with a set of predefined programs: